Available 24/7 | 01622 926 505

 Key steps included:

-• Hydronic Heaters Installation: Two heaters were set up, each equipped with one water heater and six heat exchangers.
+• Hydronic Heaters installation: Two heaters were set up, each equipped with one water heater and six heat exchangers.

-• Heat Exchanger Placement:
+• Heat Exchanger placement:

 • Two heat exchangers were positioned in each apartment, one in the kitchen window to generate heat and positive pressure, and another at the far end of the corridor for additional heat.